christianrosdahl/aoc2024/README.md

 # Advent of Code 2024

-My solutions to some of the problems from Advent of Code 2024 (https://adventofcode.com/2024).
+My solutions to the problems from Advent of Code 2024 (https://adventofcode.com/2024).